 - Ensures appropriate allocation of existing audit resources for adequate audit coverage and completion of the Annual Audit Plan

-- Responsible for conducting system-wide annual risk assessment to use as the basis for the annual Audit Plan
+- Conducts a system-wide annual risk assessment to use as the basis for the Annual Audit Plan

-- Provides quarterly updates to the Committee regarding the status of the Audit Plan and communicates factors that could impact completion of the plan or necessitate revisions to the annual Audit Plan
+- Provides quarterly updates to the committee regarding the status of the Annual Audit Plan and communicates factors that could impact completion of the plan or necessitate revisions to the Annual Audit Plan

 - Ensures that audit and consulting results are communicated to Executive Management and the Audit & Compliance Subcommittee of the Board of Trustees on a timely basis

 - Keeps the Committee informed of risks within the system